 When combined with regular exercise, a calorie-restricted diet is the most effective way to lose fat.
 Exercise increases the body’s energy expenditure and helps burn more calories than dietary restriction alone.
 Additionally, training uses up glycogen stores quickly, forcing the body to utilize stored fat as fuel.

 The combination of regular aerobic exercise and a healthy calorie-restricted diet is key to losing weight in a safe and sustainable manner.
 However, it is important not to expect immediate results—it can take weeks or even months for changes in body composition to become visible.
 Patience and consistency are essential for long-term success when trying to reach your health goals!

 To sum up, when you reduce your caloric intake and increase physical activity, your body begins breaking down fatty acids stored in adipose tissue for energy.
 This process results in ketones being released into the bloodstream, and these byproducts are eventually excreted by the organs.
 With patience and consistency, a combination of calorie restriction and exercise can help you reach your weight loss goals in a healthy manner.

 The human body is an amazing machine, and when it comes to weight loss, the process of breaking down fat cells and using them for energy is truly fascinating.
 When you diet and exercise, your body releases fatty acids from stored fat which are then used by the body as fuel or converted into energy.
 This process helps to reduce overall body fat and improve overall health.

 Consider contacting FitMantra for additional information on nutrition and fitness.
 You can also get in touch with their nutrition experts through our online nutrition counseling, who can guide you through the process and help you achieve your fitness goals.
 You can also lose weight with the help of our weight loss program.
-Download our Fitness App on Android and iOS to learn more about us.
+Download our Fitness App on Android to learn more about us.